Grapplers (comics): Titania / Lascivious

 Titania (Davida DeVito) was the field leader of the original Grapplers.
 She wielded an energy rod which enabled her to blast long-range bursts.
 When the Grapplers were imprisoned, Titania became the leader of the women's wing.
 While she was crafty, she was also a very sore loser, and the other Grapplers were worried about their reputation after Titania's defeat at the hands of Battleaxe.
 After the Grapplers attempted to go legitimate as professional wrestlers, Titania was killed by the Scourge of the Underworld posing as a new recruit, Golddigger.
 She is not to be confused with the more recent Titania, who took her name around the time of her death.
 Titania, along with her former teammate Letha, was revived by The Hood during "Dark Reign".
 The Hood bestowed new powers to DeVito, allowing her to incite uncontrollable lust in those around her.
 She adopted the new codename Lascivious.

 Letha

 Letha (Hellen Feliciano) is a blonde bombshell who specialized in acrobatic wrestling.
 She also used specialized leather belts and straps, though she most often battles in hand-to-hand combat.
 While the other Grapplers were notable for their strong, feminist personalities, Letha instead had a very feminine personality, often flirting with the enemies or showing concern over fashion.
-After Titania was slain by the Scourge of the Underworld, Letha joined Firebrand and several other super-villains as they plotted a way to stop the vigilante.
+After Titania was killed by the Scourge of the Underworld, Letha joined Firebrand and several other super-villains as they plotted a way to stop the vigilante.
 However, Letha and the others were soon shot to death by the Scourge themselves.
 Letha, along with Titania (now called Lascivious), was revived by The Hood during "Dark Reign".
 Similar to Lascivious, Letha gained new abilities that enabled her to drive those around her into a murderous rage.